quailyquaily/quaily-docs/docs/writer/compose-online.md

 The new embedding feature offers a variety of content types to enhance your posts:

-- List: Easily embed curated lists from Quaily to provide relevant information to your readers, or ask your readers to subscribe your newsletter
+- Channel: Easily embed curated channels from Quaily to provide relevant information to your readers, or ask your readers to subscribe your newsletter
 - Post: Integrate Quaily's posts to articles offer additional insights.
 - Video: Embed youtube videos directly into your content to create a more engaging and interactive experience.
 - X's Post: Embed X's Post (formerly Tweet) into articles.